Rae Hendrie

-Rae Hendrie (born 30 November 1976, Selkirk) is a Scottish actress known for her role as Jess Mackenzie in the BBC TV series Monarch of the Glen.
+Rae Hendrie (born 30 November 1976) is a Scottish actress known for her role as Jess Mackenzie in the BBC TV series Monarch of the Glen.

 As a child, she sang in classical concerts.
 She later sang in her role on Monarch of the Glen.
 Prior to being cast in Monarch, Rae was a London classroom assistant working with children with special education needs.
 She also appeared in an episode of Taggart in 2002, playing Sadie McPhail, and in 2006 had a role in EastEnders playing Briony Campbell.